 Separated from Manchester City Centre by the River Irwell, Salford is a city and metropolitan borough of Greater Manchester.
-The city hosts the University of Salford and the Grade II listed Salford Cathedral, an example of neo-gothic architecture.
+The city is home to the University of Salford.
+The Grade II\ listed Salford Cathedral is a short walk from Manchester City Centre and is a good example of neo-gothic architecture.

-Did you know the album sleeve to the Smiths' 'The Queen is Dead' was taken outside of Salford Lads' Club in 1986?
-The site is now a popular tourist attraction in Salford.
+Did you know...The album sleeve to the Smiths' 'The Queen is Dead' was taken outside of Salford Lads' Club in 1986, and the site is now a popular tourist attraction in Salford.